Students and staff member sit in a restorative justice circle in a classroom

 • Becoming a Man (BAM) & Working on Womanhood (WOW)

-• Ongoing support for behavior and/or attendance by Deans
+• Ongoing support for behavior and / or attendance by deans

 • SST Meeting Referral for problem solving and action planning